 How does VAT affect renewal pricing?

 VAT is generally charged at the same rate as when you signed up for the service.
 When you renew, the VAT will be recalculated based on your current billing country and the prevailing rate at the time of renewal.
-Nordvpn china does it work: NordVPN in China 2025 guide to bypass censorship and stay safe
+Nordvpn eero router setup: complete guide to configuring NordVPN with eero for a secure home network in 2025

 Will VAT apply to subscription cancellations or refunds?